Johnny2late/react-search-crow/README.md

 ## Development

 1. Clone the repository.
-2. Install the dependencies using npm install or yarn install.
+2. Install the dependencies using npm install.
-3. Start the development server using npm start or yarn start.
+3. Start the development server using npm start.
 4. Open the project in your browser at http://localhost:3000.

 ## Contribution